scarpeace/rocketseat-bethehero-so11/README.md

 ## 🤔 Contribute

 - Fork the repository;
-- Create a branch with your feature: `git checkout -b minha-feature`;
+- Create a branch with your feature: `git checkout -b my-feature`;
-- Commit your changes: `git commit -m 'feat: Minha nova feature'`;
+- Commit your changes: `git commit -m 'feat: My new feature'`;
-- Push it to your branch: `git push origin minha-feature`.
+- Push it to your branch: `git push origin my-feature`.

 - After the PR is done you can delete your branch.